openkim/openkim-items-wiki/wiki/model-drivers/7835/8403/1339/000/MD_783584031339_000/wikipage.md

 #
 # if zbl is 0, then \c cutoff, \c skin, \c shift are not necessary.
 #
-# units for each parameter:
+# units for each parameters:
 #
 #     eps, lambda0, Zdih, Zrep -> are in eV
 #     sigma, a, aprime, gamma, flow, fhigh, plow, phigh, c0 -> are in Angstrom